oracle/node-oracledb/doc/api.md

 ```

 The position of the array values corresponds to the position of the
-SQL bind variables as they occur in the statement, regardless of their
+SQL bind parameters as they occur in the statement, regardless of their
 names.
-This is still true even if the bind variables are named like
+This is still true even if the bind parameters are named like
 `:0`, `:1`, etc.  The following snippet will fail because the country
 name needs to be the second entry of the array so it becomes the
 second value in the `INSERT` statement